ItinerantMonolith/Community-Assessment-Support/README.md

     [ "Hernando County, Florida", "182696", "12", "053" ]
 ]
 ```

-## User Stories
-### As a User, I need to...
-1. ...be able to select one or more years from among the last 5 years (at least) from which to retrieve data.
-2. ...be able to select one state from which to retrieve data
-3. ...be able to select one or more counties within the chosen state
-4. ...be able to select one or more zip codes within the chosen state.
-This may be in addition to counties.
-5. ...be able to select one or more of the predefined reports to generate.
-6. ...be able to unselect specific elements of the request (geographic areas, reports) before requesting the reports.
-7. ...be able to see the results of all of the chosen reports from the selected year(s) and geographic area(s).
-8. ...be able to review the source of data for each report

 ## Tracking
 #### Task tracking will be on a kanban board at Trello: https://trello.com/b/hNTAwNWs